 Overview of FxPro fees and charges

 When it comes to brokerage fees FxPro shows a mixed picture: some fees are high but some are low.
 First you need to figure out your approach or you should use our questionnaire to be able to tell whether FxPro fees are an advantage for you.
-Continue reading about FxPro fees and charges to see if this is the right brokerage for you or a similar broker like XM or AvaTrade is better for you.
+Continue reading about FxPro fees and charges to see if this is the right brokerage for you or a similar broker like Spreadex or ActivTrades is better for you.

 Here's a high level overview of FxPro's fees